mattevans/test-action/README.md

 3. Click "Run workflow" button
 4. Enter the release tag (e.g., `v1.0.0`)
 5. Optionally add a custom message
+6. **Select a topic ID** (leave empty to use the default from secrets)
-6. Click "Run workflow" to send the notification
+7. Click "Run workflow" to send the notification

 This allows you to control which releases get announced to your Telegram group.